Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 7

 Stars Advanced Stats

-- In their last 10 games, the Stars have scored one more goal per game than their average on the season.
+- During their past 10 games, the Stars have scored one more goal per game than their average on the season.

-- On defense, the Stars are one of the best units in NHL play, conceding 215 goals to rank third.
+- On defense, the Stars are one of the best squads in NHL play, giving up 215 goals to rank third.

 - The team's goal differential is fourth-best in the league at +66.